javierasping/sentinel/content/posts/ci_cd/taller2_jenkins/taller2.en.md

 hero: images/ci_cd/jenkins/taller2.png
 ---

 In this exercise, we want to deploy an HTML5 page on the service _surge.sh_.
 We also want to check if the HTML5 code is valid.
-These two operations—checking if the HTML5 is valid (test) and deploying to surge.sh (deploy)—will be automated using Jenkins (CI/CD).
+These two operations checking if the HTML5 is valid (test) and deploying to surge.sh (deploy) will be automated using Jenkins (CI/CD).

 Remember that the repository is [https://github.com/josedom24/ic-html5](https://github.com/josedom24/ic-html5).